TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-vite.md

 ## Building for Production

 What's the experience like when [building for production](https://vitejs.dev/guide/build.html)?
-The default configuration produces output suitable for static deployment, so we let's just run the build and see what happens.
+The default configuration produces output suitable for static deployment, so let's just run the build and see what happens.

 ```
 % npm run build